NicolasRestrep/website/content/authors/admin/_index.md

   of culture, morality, social networks.
 ---

 I am a PhD candidate in sociology at Duke University.
-I am interested in how culture gets into agents' heads, how it develops and changes across their lifetime, and how it moves across networks.
+I am interested in how cultural animals (human and nonhuman) adopt habits and beliefs, how these develop and change across their lifetime, and how they are transmitted across networks.
 I am especially interested in how these micro-level processes scale up to aggregate patterns of cultural change.
 To answer these questions I use longitudinal data, social network analysis, and simulations.
 I also love Bayesian statistics, music, and football (soccer).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.